Chuck's Story: An Amazing Journey.

 3. Hamburger is also frequently called ground chuck.
 If the commercial I heard announced a sale on ground chuck—Boneless Chuck wouldn't exist.
 Amazing.

-Who knows why certain things capture people's hearts and imagination.
+Who knows why certain things capture people's hearts and imagination?

-Chuck is my proudest creation.
+But, I know that Chuck is my proudest creation.